Frequently Asked Questions

 Something Seems Off...

 There are some signs that something may not be quite right with your farm.
 One thing that tends to happen is worms will try to escape.
 They’ll be climbing up the walls or going through the drainage holes to get to the lower bins.
 This can be an indication for a number of issues, so it’s a good way to tell that something is off.
+If you see more than 8 worms on the lid or in the bottom of your farm, it's a good sign something is off.

 This next indication is a bit more obvious.
-If you notice your worm farms are really smelly, then there’s a good chance that the worms can notice it as much as you.
+If you notice your worm farms are really smelly, then there’s a good chance that the worms notice it as much as you.
 This is an issue not only for your worms, but it can also attract vermin or unwanted insects, especially if your worm farm is outside.
 Stop feeding them food scraps and switch to more brown foods like shredded leaves so the worms have time to eat the rotten food that’s in there.
-This leads into one of the first issues we’re going to cover.
+This leads into one of the next issues we’re going to cover.

 Overfeeding